Evidence for the gravity-driven and magnetically-regularized gas flows feeding the massive protostellar cluster in Cepheus A: Materials and Methods

 \subsection{Correlation between outflow and B-field}

 To investigate this further, an offset angle map is produced by taking the difference between the pixel-wise B-field angle and large-scale outflow position angle.
 The latter was obtained in the eastern region by averaging the angles of ejections from the chains of H$_2$ knots.
 These include the two eastern components of HH 169 with position angles (PAs) of approximately 80$\degree$ and 65$\degree$, a bright compact H$_2$ bow at around 55$\degree$, and the current orientation of the jet at 45$\degree$.
-For the western part of the outflow, we used the PA of HH 168 at approximately 100$\degree$ (please refer to Figure 6 of Cunningham et al. \cite{cunningham2009pulsed}).
-A one-to-one correlation between the large-scale outflow and the B-field is seen in the East-West region (Extended Data Figure \ref{fig:H2_cunningham}).
+For the western part of the outflow, we used the PA of HH 168 at approximately 100$\degree$ (please refer to Figure 6 of Cunningham et al. ({\it \citealp{cunningham2009pulsed}})).
+A one-to-one correlation between the large-scale outflow and the B-field is seen in the East-West region (Fig. S\ref{fig:outflows_and_Bfieldmorphology}).
+Although the H$_2$ emission spatially overlaps with the blue-shaded region, our combined morphological and spectral analyses support the conclusion that the underlying dust-emitting region traces relatively quiescent material outside of the outflow cavity walls.